-Portfolio Reviews at the Boston Architectural College are critical gateways where a student must demonstrate the
+Portfolio Reviews at the Boston Architectural College are critical gateways where a student must demonstrate the ability to perform at the next level of curricular advancement.
+For details, see the section labeled Portfolio Review under Curricular Progress.

 Degree Project

 Degree Project Studio (DPS) for all undergraduate students: The DPS emphasize the values of leadership and authorship.
 Collaborative exercises done in the studio will foster learning opportunities for students, particularly during the early phases of the project.
 The DPS is taught in a two-semester sequence, Fall and Spring or Spring and Fall.